timsampson/Lesson-App-Script-GTP/readme.md

 **Here's how LessonBuilder simplifies your workflow:**

-1. **Concise Lesson Summaries:** Begin by inputting a brief overview of your lesson into a structured Google Sheet.
-Include essential details like the unit, topic, learning objectives, key concepts, and relevant AP Computer Science standards.
+1. **Concise Lesson Summaries:** Begin by entering lesson information into a structured Google Sheet.
+Include essential details like the unit, topic, learning objectives, key concepts, and relevant standards.

 2. **AI-Powered Content Creation:** LessonBuilder's intelligent system, powered by a sophisticated LLM, analyzes your input and automatically generates: